redFrik/udk16-Immersive_Technologies/udk170126/README.md

 * get the .zip file and uncompress it
 * find the folder Plugins in the zip you just uncompressed (unity-osc-receiver-master / Assets)
 * drag&drop it into unity's assets window (bottom)
-* select GameObject / Create Empty
+* select 'GameObject / Create Empty'
 * in the inspector select 'Add Component / Scripts / Osc'
 * and again select 'Add Component / Scripts / UDP Packet IO'
 * select 'Add Component / New Script'